duggabe/gr-control/README.md

   * turn on Amp LED
   * delay 10 ms
   * unmute transmitter
+4. At the present time, operation is simplex but repeater offset will be added.

 ### Receiver

-Currently there are two programs for receiving:
+Currently there are three programs for receiving:

 * Narrow Band FM - `NFM_rcv`
+* Single Sideband - `SSB_rcv`
 * Broadcast FM Stereo - `WBFM_stereo`

 1. Open a second terminal window.